Traumatic Brain Injuries

 New York Traumatic Brain Injury Lawyers

-Traumatic brain injuries, also known as TBIs, can range from minor concussions to severe, life-threatening emergencies.
+Traumatic brain injuries, or TBIs, can range from minor concussions to severe, life-threatening emergencies.
 The brain is one of the most vital parts of the human body and one of the most fragile.
 Some TBIs result in permanent brain damage, which can drastically alter the victim’s life.

-If you suffered a TBI that was caused by someone else’s negligence or misconduct, you could pursue compensation for your injuries and other associated expenses.
+If you suffered a TBI caused by someone else’s negligence or misconduct, you could pursue compensation for your injuries and other associated expenses.
 TBI victims often face steep medical costs, particularly for severe injuries.
 You might require rehabilitative care, including physical, speech, and occupational therapy.
-If you aren’t able to work while you are recovering from your TBI, you could quickly find yourself in deep medical debt.
+If you can’t work while recovering from your TBI, you could quickly find yourself in deep medical debt.

-If you did not cause your injury, then you should not be on the hook for any of the financial expenses you incurred as a result.
-Through a brain injury claim, you could hold the at-fault party accountable for their negligence.
+If you did not cause your injury, you should not be on the hook for any of the financial expenses you incurred.
+You could hold the at-fault party accountable for their negligence through a brain injury claim.

 Pursuing a successful brain injury claim takes an enormous amount of time and effort, as well as an intimate knowledge of personal injury law in New York.
-To have the best chance of success, you should consider hiring an attorney to represent you.
+You should consider hiring an attorney to represent you to have the best chance of success.
 The New York brain injury lawyers of Harris Keenan & Goldfarb have the knowledge and resources to help you build a strong case for financial relief.
-Contact us today for a free consultation where we can discuss your rights and evaluate your legal options.
+Contact us today for a consultation where we can discuss your rights and evaluate your legal options.

 Brain Injury Statistics

-According to CDC data from 2019, there were about 223,135 TBI-related hospitalizations that year.
-Individuals who were aged 75 and older had the highest incidence of hospitalizations and deaths due to TBIs.
+According to CDC data from 2019, there were 223,135 TBI-related hospitalizations that year.
+Individuals aged 75 and older had the highest hospitalizations and deaths due to TBIs.

 Causes of Traumatic Brain Injuries